How To Paint A Car

 Conclusion

 How long should painting your car take?
-Working part-time, I completed my 1970 Chevelle in about a month from the time the bodywork was done until it was painted and ready to drive out of the garage (I waited another week before starting to wet sand the clear coat).
+Working part-time, completion may be a month from the time the bodywork was finished until it was painted and ready to drive out of the garage (I waited another week before starting to wet sand the clear coat).

-If this will be your first automotive paint job, be realistic with your expectations.
+If this is your first automotive paint job, be realistic with your expectations.
 You may get runs, sags, dirt, or dry spots.
 Fortunately, most of these problems can be corrected with wet-sanding and buffing.

 Health and Safety Concerns